monty-dev/melanie-docs/docs/privacy.md

 ## Data Removal

-The easiest way to request your data be deleted is by using the bot command ";deletemydata".
+The easiest way to request your data be deleted is by using the bot command `;deletemydata`.
 This requires no admin interaction or verification and is done in a prompt manner.

 If you are not able to access your Discord account, we can process deletion requests off the platform.
 These removal requests can be made by contacting email `contact@melaniebot.net`.